 At each meeting of the Assembly immediately preceding such a meeting of the committee, the Vice President for Finance will report the date, time, and location of the meetings as well as the names of applicants the committee intends to review.

-At each meeting of the Assembly immediately following such a meeting of the committee, the Vice President for Finance will introduce a written report, including:

-name of applicant,

-amount requested by applicant,

-amount of allocation recommended by committee,

-rationale explaining committee’s recommendation, and

-a brief response from the applicant, including any request to appeal to the Assembly.
-The Vice President for Finance may set a deadline for the applicant to submit a response, provided the deadline is no less than one business day after the applicant receives notice of the committee’s decision.

-The Vice President for Finance must inform each applicant of the time and location of any meeting where the report is to be presented or reviewed and must advise each applicant to send two or more representatives who may answer questions of assembly members.

-Representatives from these organizations may include, but are not limited to, club advisors, members of their executive board, or members of the Cornell community with institutional knowledge of the organization and its operations.

-If an applicant chooses to appeal the committee’s recommendation, the Assembly will reconsider the recommendation of the committee.
-The Office of Assemblies will provide several copies of complete

-application materials at any meeting where the assembly considers appeals.

 The Vice President for Finance will also file minutes of the committee’s meetings with the Office of the Assemblies.

 The committee will submit its final recommendation, including individual allocations, to the Assembly in the form of a legislative at least two regularly scheduled Student Assembly meetings before the end of the fall semester.